 Stops may change due to traffic, weather, maintenance, etc.

-This is an excellent way not only to tour the city in a fun and unique way, but also to explore everything you want at your own pace.
-You can also enjoy shopping and dining as you make the complete tour loop.
+This is an excellent way not only to tour the city in a fun and eclectic way but also to discover everything you want at your own pace.
+You can also get out your pocket book to participate in shopping and dining as you make the complete tour loop.